 Power and politics are inextricably mixed, and in any organization there will inevitably be people who want to achieve their satisfaction by acquiring power, legitimately or illegitimately.
 Kakabadse (1983) defines politics as 'a process, that of influencing individuals and groups of people to your point of view, where you cannot rely on authority'.
-Organizational politicians are determined to get their own way by fair or foul means.

 Organizations consist of individuals who, while they are ostensibly there to achieve a common purpose, are, at the same time, driven by their own needs to achieve their own goals.
 Effective management is the process of harmonizing individual endeavour and ambition to the common good.
 Some individuals genuinely believe that using political means to achieve their goals will benefit the organization as well as themselves.
-Others rationalize this belief; yet others unashamedly pursue their own ends.
-Politics, like power, is an inevitable feature of organization.
-Political behaviour can be harmful when it is underhand and devious, but it can sometimes help to enlist support and overcome obstacles to getting results.
+Others rationalize this belief.
+Yet others unashamedly pursue their own ends.